ishaaq34/Chipseq_analysis_tutorial/src/04_fastq_concepts.md

 ### 3.2 Batch Processing
 If you have 50 files, you can use a script to run `fastp` on all of them in parallel.
-The `fastp` developers provide a handy script called `parallel.py`:
+The `fastp` developers provide a handy script called  [parallel.py](https://github.com/OpenGene/fastp/blob/master/parallel.py):

 ```bash
 # Process 3 files at a time (-f 3), using 2 threads per file (-t 2)
 python parallel.py -i /raw_data_folder -o /clean_data_folder -r /report_folder -f 3 -t 2
 ```
+-f 3
+This sets the batch size.
+The script will process 3 files at a time.

+-t 2
+This sets the number of threads used for each task.
+Here each file is processed with 2 threads.

 This automatically finds pairs and generates HTML reports for every sample.

 ---